grafana/mimir/docs/sources/operators-guide/configuring/configuring-to-evaluate-rules-using-query-frontend.md

 To enable query-frontend rule evaluation, set the `-ruler.query-frontend.address` CLI flag or its respective YAML configuration parameter for the ruler.

-Communication between ruler and query-frontend is established over gRPC, so if needed, we can make use of client-side load balancing by prefixing the address value with the `dns://` literal.
+Communication between ruler and query-frontend is established over gRPC, so if needed, we can make use of client-side load balancing by prefixing the address value with `dns://`.

 On top of that, there's a set of extra parameters `-ruler.query-frontend.tls-*` (and its respective YAML configuration options) that allow us to secure the connection when necessary.